Dental Services Organizations

 4. Modern Equipment & Negotiating Leverage

 All DSOs are not alike.
-Although selling to or partnering with a DSO can cause a liquidity event for a doctor, it is of paramount importance that the selling doctor fully understands who he or she is dealing with.
-Some organizations are intimately involved in the management of the practice, others adopt a hands-off approach and yet others might fire the staff overnight to reduce overhead and outsource job functions deemed non-critical.
-Given the firm’s unique position in the marketplace, the firm has a deep knowledge and understanding of most of the potential partners in this space and is a member of the Association of Dental Support Organizations.
-With this knowledge, the firm is well-positioned to advise clients on DSO transactions and partnerships based on the organization’s culture and business practices.
+Although selling to or partnering with a Dental Service Organization can cause a liquidity event for a doctor, it is paramount that the selling doctor fully understands who they are dealing with.
+Some organizations are intimately involved in the management of the practice, others adopt a hands-off approach, and yet others might fire the staff overnight to reduce overhead and outsource job functions deemed non-critical.
+Given the firm’s unique position in the marketplace, the firm has a deep knowledge and understanding of most potential partners in this space.
+It is a member of the Association of Dental Support Organizations.
+With this knowledge, the firm can advise clients on DSO transactions and partnerships based on the organization’s culture and business practices.

 Due Diligence Before a DSO Transaction

 A DSO transaction usually involves a much more extensive due diligence process than a private buyer transaction.
-A DSO buyer will need to access the seller's entire practice information, including practice financials, practice management software, employee information, bank statements, vendor contracts, and fee schedules.
+A Dental Service Organization buyer must access the seller's entire practice information, including practice financials, practice management software, employee information, bank statements, vendor contracts, and fee schedules.
 Additionally, because DSOs are highly sophisticated, their business people will ask detailed questions and identify weak points in a value proposition to create negotiating leverage.

-A DSO's deal structure and legal agreements must generally remain consistent from transaction to transaction.
-Thus, DSO buyers usually require the parties to use their legal agreements (Purchase Agreements, Transition Agreements, Employment Agreements, etc.) and will be less flexible in modifying terms and conditions compared to private buyers.
-To facilitate the negotiation of the deal points and legal documents associated with a dental practice sale, it's imperative that sellers engage the services of a dental practice broker and dental attorney who are experienced in handling such deals.
+A DSO's deal structure and legal agreements must remain consistent from transaction to transaction.
+Thus, Dental Service Organization buyers usually require the parties to use their legal agreements (Purchase Agreements, Transition Agreements, Employment Agreements, etc.) and will be less flexible in modifying terms and conditions than private buyers.
+To facilitate the negotiation of the deal points and legal documents associated with a dental practice sale, sellers must engage the services of a dental practice broker and dental attorney who are experienced in handling such deals.

 Our Dental Attorneys Can Help with DSO Sales and Partnerships

-At Wood and Morgan, we understand that partnering with or selling to a DSO is an enormous decision for our clients from a personal, professional and financial perspective.
-Therefore, it’s imperative that you refrain from responding to unsolicited offers and attempting to negotiate a deal without proper representation.
-We cannot stress how important this is as we have seen too many doctor-negotiated deals that unfairly favored a DSO partner in the past.
+At Wood and Morgan, we understand that partnering with or selling to a DSO is an enormous decision for our clients from a personal, professional, and financial perspective.
+Therefore, you should refrain from responding to unsolicited offers and attempting to negotiate a deal without proper representation.
+We cannot stress how important this is as we have seen too many doctor-negotiated deals that unfairly favored a Dental Service Organization partner in the past.
 We represent sellers and serve as advocates for our clients.

-Our law firm has also taken the lead in establishing DSO management companies which comply with various state regulations.
+Our law firm has also led in establishing Dental Service Organization management companies that comply with various state regulations.
 We have helped many of the country's largest DSOs to provide services to dentists while staying within the bounds of state laws associated with the practice of dentistry.